 Now that I’ve hopefully convinced you to toss your cleaning supplies let’s talk about how you can easily replace them with a bunch of safe, effective and affordable DIY’s using therapeutic grade essential oil.
 I make all my own cleaning supplies!

 To use, just apply and let it sit for 5–10 minutes and then scrub.

 ¼ cup vinegar

-It’s so easy and affordable to reduce your toxic load!
+In short it’s so easy and affordable to reduce your toxic load!
 Next up in these series we will have why your candles are bad news and you’ll want to replace them with a diffuser.
-Want to get started making your own supplies?
+Do you want to get started making your own supplies?
+I can help!
 Grab our detox your life starter kit here.

 Want more toxin free living tips?
 Grab my free e-book here!